mhulse/grunt-js-boiler/README.md

 > A starting point for [Grunt.js](http://gruntjs.com/) **JavaScript** projects/repositories (see also: [Grunt HTML Boiler](https://github.com/mhulse/grunt-html-boiler)).

 > * The example source file, `source/files/jquery.worf.js`, is meant to illustrate how one might use [Grunt](http://gruntjs.com/) to build a jQuery plugin.
-> * Build-generated versions, of the aforementioned source file, can be found in `worf/`:
+> * Build-generated versions, of the above example source file, can be found in [`worf/`](worf/):
 > 	* [`jquery.worf.js`](https://raw.github.com/mhulse/grunt-js-boiler/gh-pages/worf/jquery.worf.js): Original source file with an added [banner comment](http://gruntjs.com/getting-started#an-example-gruntfile).
-> 	* [`jquery.worf.min.js`](https://raw.github.com/mhulse/grunt-js-boiler/gh-pages/worf/jquery.worf.min.js): Uglified/minified version with an added "short" banner comment.
+> 	* [`jquery.worf.min.js`](https://raw.github.com/mhulse/grunt-js-boiler/gh-pages/worf/jquery.worf.min.js): Uglified/minified version with an added “short” banner comment.
 > * An example demo file, [`index.html`](https://raw.githubusercontent.com/mhulse/grunt-js-boiler/gh-pages/demo/index.html), can be found in `demo/`; this file links to `worf/jquery.worf.min.js` and is meant to illustrate how one might setup a [demo page](http://mhulse.github.io/grunt-js-boiler/demo/) for their JavaScript/jQuery plugin.

 > The following text is boilerplate verbiage, for use in real-world projects/repositories, worded to match this repo’s code and general structure.